 Tabletop Audio is the premier, advertising free / free-to-use, user supported ambient game audio site on the web.
-It has been nominated for the prestigious ENnie awards every year since it's launch and was awarded the Silver Medal at the ENnies for 'Best Website' in 2015 and the Gold Medal for 'Best Website' in 2017, and the Silver Medal for 'Best Free Product' in 2018.
-Each year millions of tracks are played and downloaded on/from the site and the site is entirely supported by it's users.
+It has been nominated for the prestigious ENnie awards every year since it's launch and to date has won 3 ENnies: The Silver Medal for 'Best Website' in 2015, the Gold Medal for 'Best Website' in 2017, and the Silver Medal for 'Best Free Product' in 2018.
+Each year millions of tracks are played and downloaded from the site and it is entirely supported by it's users.
 (Thank You!)

 While it was originally developed as a resource for players and GMs of tabletop role-playing games, I have received so many emails from other types of users that I felt it was time to refine this section.